raksul/go-clickup/README.md

 - Correct typos in the README / documentation
 - Reporting bugs
 - Implement a new feature or endpoint
-- Sharing the love of go-jira and help people to get use to it
+- Sharing the love of go-clickup and help people to get use to it
 - Writing test code

 If you are new to pull requests, checkout Collaborating on projects using issues and pull requests / Creating a pull request.